Felikin/Software-Defects-Detection-XGBoost/README.md

-# Midterm Project for Zoomcamp Machine Learning Course
+# Software Defects Binary Classification with XGBoost | Midterm Project ML-Zoomcamp
 This repository contains the code and materials for the midterm project of the Zoomcamp Machine Learning course.
 The project focuses on predict defects in C programs given various attributes about the code.

 ## Table of Contents